 By operating our Fresh-Foods Market on a free, choice model, we provide the utmost dignity while saving shoppers, on average, $250 per month in grocery costs.

-In addition to providing families who face food insecurity and health problems with free, nutritious food for a week, Metro Caring offers complementary cooking and nutrition programs.
-Through these, we give individuals the tools and confidence to prepare healthier recipes at home, leading to long-term health benefits and lowered healthcare costs.
+In addition to providing families who face food insecurity and diet-related health problems with free, nutritious food for a week, Metro Caring offers complementary cooking and nutrition programs.
+Through education, we give individuals the tools and confidence to prepare healthier recipes at home, leading to long-term health benefits and lowered healthcare costs.

 Our nutrition programs include: